TRIQS/mpi/doc/ex2.md

 Output (running with `-n 12`):

 ```
-Processor 3: Emergency stop requested.
+Processor 3: Local event reported.
-Processor 3: After 0 steps an emergency stop has been received.
+Processor 3: After 0 steps an event has been communicated.
-Processor 2: After 5950 steps an emergency stop has been received.
+Processor 4: After 8428 steps an event has been communicated.
-Processor 4: After 10475 steps an emergency stop has been received.
+Processor 0: After 0 steps an event has been communicated.
-Processor 5: After 7379 steps an emergency stop has been received.
+Processor 8: After 10723 steps an event has been communicated.
-Processor 6: After 8366 steps an emergency stop has been received.
+Processor 5: After 10426 steps an event has been communicated.
-Processor 7: After 1302 steps an emergency stop has been received.
+Processor 6: After 12172 steps an event has been communicated.
-Processor 8: After 1155 steps an emergency stop has been received.
+Processor 7: After 9014 steps an event has been communicated.
-Processor 9: After 14445 steps an emergency stop has been received.
+Processor 1: After 400 steps an event has been communicated.
-Processor 11: After 9287 steps an emergency stop has been received.
+Processor 2: After 1646 steps an event has been communicated.
-Processor 0: After 0 steps an emergency stop has been received.
+Processor 11: After 12637 steps an event has been communicated.
-Processor 1: After 7443 steps an emergency stop has been received.
+Processor 10: After 9120 steps an event has been communicated.
-Processor 10: After 1321 steps an emergency stop has been received.
+Processor 9: After 1 steps an event has been communicated.
 Oh no!
-An error occurred somewhere.
+An event occurred somewhere and the loop has not been finished on all processes.
 ```

 Output (running with `-n 3`):

 ```
-No worries, all processes finished without an error.
+No worries, all processes have finished the loop.
 ```